Minres/UnicornSC/README.md

 cmake --build build
 ```

-To run teh example one also needs the RSIC-V gcc toolsuite installed.
+To run the example one also needs the RSIC-V gcc toolsuite installed.

 ```
 make -C example/fw/hello-world